Skip to content

 A few things to keep in mind:

-• In the espresso zone (lower positions), the motor grinds more slowly.
+• At the fine low end (positions 1-5), the motor grinds more slowly.
 That's normal.

 • New burrs need a break-in period.
 The first 500-1000g may grind a bit unevenly while the edges polish themselves.
 Use whatever beans you have on hand.